 Click Apply an audience > find your audience > Apply

-As a Free or Plus user, you can only see the audience as generated via your Spark insight.
+As a Free or Plus user, you can only see the audience as generated via your Agent Spark insight or Canvas report.

 How to set your base audience